About the Organization

 What is the average number of people that stay at Lazarus House in a year?

 The average number of persons served per night (on a calendar year basis) increased from 28 in fiscal year 1999 to 63 in fiscal year 2009, an all-time high.
-In fiscal year 2016, due in part to grant-funded rental subsidies, the average number of guests was 49.
-Thanks to available rental subsidies that assist qualifying low-income persons, some households are able to return to permanent housing earlier than they would have otherwise.
-We continue to pursue rental assistance grants to help prevent people from losing their housing.
+In fiscal year 2021, the average number of guests was 28.
+This was due, in part, to COVID-19.

 How long can people stay at Lazarus House?